 Known examples exist from the Carboniferous in the Paleobiology Database.
 International examples include Antarctica, Australia, Iran, Ireland, Poland, and the United Kingdom.
 Within the United States, examples are found in Alabama, Arkansas, Missouri, Nevada, Texas, Utah, and Wyoming.
 However, some are listed specifically, and for the Westphalian (approx 318.1 to 306.9 MYA). there is a listing for Kentucky.

 The Kentucky example is from the Coal Cliff/Hensley Member.
 In 1979, several specimens were sent to Charles Rice of the USGS for identification.
-USGS Paleontology and Stratigraphy Branch describes these under report number PR-0205.
+USGS Paleontology and Stratigraphy Branch describe these under report number PR-0205.
 Unfortunately, I have not been able to obtain the report yet.
 It’s likely I won’t find photos.
 They also forgot to mark the genus in their formation correlation chart:

 The candidate Mourionia specimen.

 Below is the photo of the specimen when I first found it.
-It separated from it’s spire as part of a hammered limestone split.
+It separated from its spire as part of a hammered limestone split.
 When I first saw it, I noticed the detailed whorl pattern.
-The growth lines present in a prosocline (forward slanted) pattern.
+The growth lines are present in a prosocline (forward slanted) pattern.
 Gastropod shells have a whole dictionary of terms to learn.
 Here are the 5 types just for growth lines.

 |Learning away from growth direction